LGUG2Z/komorebi/README.md

 panic, this will be reported in the log.
 In the case of a deadlock, there will not be any errors in the log, but the process and the log will appear frozen.

-If you believe you have encountered a deadlock, you can compile `komorebi` with `--feature deadlock_detection` and try reproducing the deadlock again.
+If you believe you have encountered a deadlock, you can compile `komorebi` with `--features deadlock_detection` and try reproducing the deadlock again.
 This will check for deadlocks every 5 seconds in the background, and if a deadlock is found, information about it will appear in the log which can be shared when opening an issu which can be shared when opening an issue.